 Many online mapping services provide for individual users to make suggestions for corrections to maps, but those often have to be reviewed and approved by an expert reviewer.
 Some of those systems might accept changes from users without review who have had a large number of suggestions approved in the past, and have built up some level of credibility.

-But what if a user of a mapping service arrived at a destination on a map, and the place that was supposed to be there wasn’t, and they reported it on their mobile phone while they were there.
+But what if a user of a mapping service used driving directions and arrived at a destination on a map, and the place that was supposed to be there wasn’t, and they reported it on their mobile phone while they were there.
 As in the screenshot below from the patent filing, those systems can be tracked a number of ways, including through the use of GPS or cell tower triangulation or wifi location reporting.

 Imagine that not only could you report a missing destination, but that you could send a correction into the map, have local contacts of yours queried for the right destination, and possibly find the place you were looking for while also helping to update the mapping service.